phlowers/mechaphlowers/docs/user_guide/ug_general_concepts.md

 ![Image not available](./assets/cable_frame.drawio.png "Cable frame")

-Below a figure to help seeing the cable plane
+The figure below is designed to help understand the cable plane.

 --8<-- "docs/user_guide/assets/moving_projection_and_cable.html"